anvaka/common-words/README.md

 * Use [summed area table](https://en.wikipedia.org/wiki/Summed_area_table) to quickly, in O(1) time, tell if a new candidate rectangle intersects anything under it.
-The downside of this method is that each update requires to update the entire table, which gives O(N^2) performance;
+The downside of this method is that each update requires updating the entire table, which gives O(N<sup>2</sup>) performance;
-* Maintain some sort of `R-tree` to quickly tell if a new candidate rectangle intersects anything under it.
+* Maintain some sort of [`R-tree`](https://en.wikipedia.org/wiki/R-tree) to quickly tell if a new candidate rectangle intersects anything under it.
 Intersection lookup in this approach is slower than in summed are tables, but index maintenance is faster.

 I think the main downside of both of these methods is that we still can get wrong initial point many number of times before we find a spot that fits new rectangle.